Go Project Structure and Dependencies

 - It modifies your GOPATH environment variable in a very simple and isolated way.
 This is how we prioritize our

-directory so that third party packages are pulled from there instead of our primary GOPATH. - It wraps common commands in a Makefile.
+_vendordirectory so that third party packages are pulled from there instead of our primary GOPATH. - It wraps common commands in a Makefile.
 This can easily be replaced by a batch file on Windows or a

 Camlistore uses the

-approach (see here) and I really like its cross platform consistency.
+make.goapproach (see here) and I really like its cross platform consistency.
 I may switch to it at some point.

 Solution:

-For context, my system GOPATH
+For context, my system GOPATH is ~/mygo.

-My project is at ~/mygo/src/bitbucket.org/USERNAME/PROJECT
+My project is at ~/mygo/src/bitbucket.org/USERNAME/PROJECT.

 ~/mygo/src/bitbucket.org/USERNAME/PROJECT